 Sarah Federman is a UX designer and front end engineer who loves applying systems thinking to solve product problems.
 She graduated with her BFA in New Media Design from Rochester Institute of Technology.
 Previously a UI engineer at LinkedIn, she’s currently using her diverse skillset to help create the design system at Adobe, dubbed Spectrum.

 Pazit Kagel, Lead Designer, SAP Silicon Valley Innovation Center, SAP

 Pazit Kagel is a UX designer at SAP’s Innovation Center, where she helps explore and develop new enterprise solutions that are built on innovative technologies such as blockchain, IOT, machine learning, and conversational applications.
 At SAP, Pazit gets to work closely with fortune 500 customers on co-innovation projects.
 She utilizes design thinking methodologies to help customers identify existing user and business needs as well as future strategic business visions.
 An entrepreneur in her own right, Pazit brings years of experience of industrial design, furniture design and software development.
 She holds a BFA in Product Design from Parsons School of Design and an MS in Human Factors and Ergonomics from San Jose State University.

-Pam is a lead experience designer at Capital One Labs where she focuses on creating accessible and inclusive financial services that help people live the lives they want.
+Pam is a lead experience designer at Blue Owl where she focuses on creating insurance products.
 Her passion lies in creating spaces for difficult and emotional conversations, specifically topics related to money, diversity, and inclusion.
-Outside of Capital One, she works with Inneract Project, a non-profit organization that provides design education to underserved youth.
+Outside of Blue Owl she works with Inneract Project, a non-profit organization that provides design education to underserved youth.
 She is a member of their education committee where she is currently developing and expanding their curriculum.
 On the weekends, she likes to explore new places with her dog Mei Mei.

 Aruna Balakrishnan, Design Research Lead, Dropbox